 They also partnered with Transact Campus, a leader in developing mobile-based, student-oriented technology solutions.

-Along with the Waddle team’s important partnerships outside the university, the trio of cofounders honed their pitch at several business case competitions, made possible by mentorship opportunities at the university and through the Lundquist Center for Entrepreneurship.
+Along with the Waddle team’s important partnerships outside the university, the cofounders honed their pitch at several business case competitions, made possible by mentorship opportunities at the university and through the Lundquist Center for Entrepreneurship.

 Waddle was a finalist in every competition they entered, and were semi-finalists at the prestigious Dreamer Pitch Contest.
 They also earned a RAINMaker grant from the local startup accelerator, RAIN Eugene.